 - Out of butter?
 You can fry pancakes in oil and replace the butter in the recipe with oil if you prefer, just make sure it’s a neutral flavored oil like canola.

-- Want to cut the butter and sugar entirely?
-You can eliminate both the sugar and the butter from this recipe and still make pancakes.
+- Want to cut out the butter and sugar entirely?
+You can eliminate either or both the sugar and the butter from this recipe and still make pancakes.
 The flavor won’t be as rich or sweet, the color as golden, or the texture as light, but it will still be a pancake!

 - Blueberry Buttermilk Pancakes